-The Pefferlaw dam and river are just two of the unique features that gives this area its distinct charm and character.
+The Pefferlaw Dam and Pefferlaw River are just two of the unique features that gives this area its distinct charm and character.

-A locally cherished resource with deep historical roots, the Town is working with the Lake Simcoe Region Conservation Authority (LSRCA), which oversees its operation, on solutions and options for the area.
+A locally cherished resource with deep historical roots, the Town is working with the Lake Simcoe Region Conservation Authority (Conservation Authority), which oversees its operation, on solutions and options for the area.

 Council motion – Jan.
 27, 2021

 Town of Georgina Council approved a motion from the LSRCA and referred it to the Chief Administrative Officer for follow up and reporting back to Council.
 The motion includes a recommendation the LSRCA work with the Town in 2021 as a transition period for the operation of the dam.
 This includes developing funding opportunities with the Town for LSRCA staff and Town staff to install the stop logs together in the spring of this year, and providing the Town with the equipment required for the operation of the dam and provide training as required.
 Read the motion.

 Frequently asked questions